vamsi-n/AboutMe/AboutMe.md

 guide through implementation
 ● Independently research and resolve unique client blockers using data analytics to make informed decisions
-● Serve  as technical liaison for cross-functional teams, supporting Engineering, Management, Client Success, Marketing, QA, Training, and Documentation teams ● Communicate project plans, timelines, deliverables, and progress to stake holders and leadership ● Provide technical guidance and support to client development teams
+● Serve as a technical liaison for cross-functional teams, supporting Engineering, QA, Management, Client Success, Marketing,  Training, and Documentation teams ● Communicate project plans, timelines, deliverables, and progress to stakeholders and leadership ● Provide technical guidance and support to client development teams
 ```